ChatGPT vs Grammarly: What’s The Difference?

 Freelance Writers

-I’ve been using Grammarly since I started writing professionally, and it really streamlined my editing process.
+I’ve been using Grammarly since I started writing professionally, which really streamlined my editing process.
 Editing has never been one of my strong points.
 I always seem to miss obvious spelling, grammar, and readability errors.
 But with Grammarly, I can paste my work into the platform, knowing it’ll spot most of my mistakes.

 Authors

-Luckily, if you paste your first draft into Grammarly, the AI will flag hundreds of issues within a few minutes.
+Grammarly is a must when writing a book because the editing process can easily take several months, and it’s never guaranteed that you’ll spot every mistake.
+If you paste your first draft into Grammarly, the AI will flag hundreds of issues within a few minutes.
 From here, you can polish up your first draft by proofreading it and sending it to your editors.

 Students